0xIchigo/0xIchigo-Website/blogposts/solidity-gas-optimizations-101.md

 ## Functions

 ### Payable Functions
-Payable functions are cheaper than non-payable functions as they require extra opcodes to check if an EOA or another contract is trying to send Ether to it, and revert the transaction if so.
-Payable functions don't require these extra opcodes as they are allowed to receive the Ether.
+Non-payable functions are more expensive than payable functions as they require extra opcodes to check if an EOA or another contract is trying to send Ether to them, and revert the transaction if so.
+Payable functions don't require these extra opcodes as they are allowed to receive Ether.
 This can be useful for functions guaranteed to revert when called by normal users.
 For example, if you have a function that can only be used by the owner of the smart contract consider marking it `payable`.
-If a normal user tries to call this function then it'll revert, and if the owner uses this function then it'll be cheaper to use since it lacks the extra checks to see whether a payment was provided.
+If a normal user tries to call this function then it'll revert, and if the owner uses this function then it'll be cheaper for them since it lacks the extra checks to see whether a payment was provided.
 So, where applicable, declare your functions as `payable`.

 You can also cut out 10 opcodes in the creation-time EVM bytecode if you declare a `constructor()` as `payable`.
 This is due to the fact `payable` removes the need for an inital check of `msg.value == 0`, saving 13 gas on deployment with no pertinent security risks.